 In the early afternoon, I observed a small patch of cloud.
 I recalled my intuition.
 From my early experience, I knew how a small cloud can cover the entire sky and cause rain.
 I had a similar experience in Har Ki Dun Trek.
-I was sure about the probability of snow fall if it would rain in January at an altitude of 4000 meter.
+I was sure about the probability of snowfall if it would rain in January at an altitude of 4000 meters.

 The cloud started covering the sky and around 4 PM the sky got overcast.
 Our team went inside one tent and Chandan and his boys stayed in the kitchen tent.
 As predicted by my intuition and experience, snowfall finally started after 6 PM.
 Though I had experienced snowfall in Hampta Circuit Trek it was mild.
 It continued till 8 PM and Chandan came to clear the hood of the tent to avoid crashing.

 We all got very happy.
 Experiencing snowfall was beyond our expectations.
 We took some selfies with mobile flash.
 Meanwhile, KK called us for dinner.
 Jeera Rice and Egg Curry was on the menu – my favorite combination for dinner.

 After having dinner, we came back to the tent.
 Probably I felt asleep suddenly I felt somebody shaking our tent.
 I opened the air window and ask for the person who was doing this.
 “Don’t worry sir, it’s me” Chandan replied, “Your tent was about to crash as there is heavy snow.
 I am shaking it to avoid crash”.
 I thanked him.
 Snowfall continued till 3 AM.

 Day 3: Brahmatal Camping Ground to Lohajung

-Next morning, we all get up late and found ourselves in a dream land.
+The next morning, we all get up late and found ourselves in a dreamland.
 The entire meadow was under one-foot snow.
 Our tents were somehow showing their identities but their roofs were still showing the symbols of last night.

-“Are we in Antarctica” said by Tanmoy.
-We all laughed on him.
+“Are we in Antarctica?” said by Tanmoy.
+We all laughed at him.